nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/20-specifications/20-use cases/40-Technical use cases/60-Inferences.md

 1. Iterating all training systems dependencies from the current inference system
-2. Requesting either SBOM descriptor or CVE analysis from each remove training system
+2. Requesting either SBOM descriptor or CVE analysis from each remote training system
 3. Implementing the local policy